-Issuing CAs shall maintain their own blacklists for individuals from whom or entities from which they will not accept Certificate applications.
-Blacklists may be based on past history or other sources.
+Issuing CAs shall maintain their own blocklists for individuals from whom or entities from which they will not accept Certificate applications.
+Blocklists may be based on historic certificates issued or other sources.
 In addition, other external sources such as government denied lists or internationally recognized denied persons lists which are applicable to the jurisdictions in which the Issuing CA operates may be used to screen unwanted Applicants.